Elbravo/learncyber-soc-platform/README.md

 ## What This Powers

-This infrastructure is the foundation of **LearnCyber Academy** — a UK cybersecurity work experience platform where SOC Analyst, GRC Analyst, and Cloud Security interns investigate real incidents and graduate with a portfolio of genuine professional investigation reports.
+This infrastructure is the foundation of **LearnCyber Academy** a UK cybersecurity work experience platform where SOC Analyst, GRC Analyst, and Cloud Security interns investigate real incidents and graduate with a portfolio of genuine professional investigation reports.

-**www.yourdomain.com**
+www.lcacademy.uk

 ---

 ## Author

-**[Your Name]**
+Daniel Oseghale
-Security Operations Lead | SOC Platform Architect LearnCyber Academy | LearnCyber Ltd — Swansea, Wales, UK
+Security Operations Lead | SOC Platform Architect LearnCyber Academy | LearnCyber Ltd - UK

 ---